 Admission Requirements to the 2-Year Pathway

-An applicant must have completed a four-year bachelor's degree with a major in landscape architectural studies or be a licensed landscape architect.
-The undergraduate degree must be granted by an institution that offers the Landscape Architectural Accreditation Board (LAAB) accredited degree program in landscape architecture.
+An applicant must have completed a four-year or five-year bachelor's degree with a major in landscape architectural studies or be a licensed landscape architect.
+The undergraduate degree must be granted by an institution that offers the Landscape Architectural Accreditation Board or equivalent accredited degree program in landscape architecture.

-Applicants must have earned a undergraduate or graduate degree in architecture, urban design, landscape design, planning, urban design, or a related design field or applicants with a baccalaureate degree with a major or minor in landscape design.
+Applicants must have earned an undergraduate or graduate degree in architecture, urban design, landscape design, planning, urban design, environmental or a related design field or applicants with a baccalaureate degree with a major or minor in landscape design.

 Applicants must have earned a baccalaureate or graduate degree in any field other than landscape architecture or a design related field.